Atpdevil/SDE-AeroAspire/README.md

-# AeroAspire Internship – Software Development Engineer
+# AeroAspire Internship – Software Developer Engineer

 **This repository documents my daily tasks, assignments, and projects completed during my internship at AeroAspire as a Software Development Engineer (SDE).
 It includes practical exercises, coding projects, and hands-on learning experiences in web development, JavaScript, HTML/CSS, and responsive design**.